saLeox/PE-Appointment-Demo/README.md

 9. Implement [appointment validation](https://gitlab.com/gf-private-placement/appointment/-/tree/master/src/main/java/com/gof/springcloud/service/validator) based on strategy pattern and open feign.

-10. Use CAS (Compare And Swap) and Transaction management to implement the appointment function.
+10. Based on Redis, use distributed lock and lua script to [control the balance](https://github.com/saLeox/Concurrent-Balance-Deduction) under the control of Transaction management.

-11. Develop the event endpoint that will be proceed by workflow.
+12. Develop the event endpoint that will be proceed by workflow.